Official-MoonDao/documentation/MoonDAO/docs/Governance/Constitution.md

 ### 2.3 Executive Branch

-MoonDAO’s Executive Branch is composed of Executive Leads and the Treasury signers (hereinafter known as ‘signers’) of the MoonDAO treasury located at Ethereum Address `0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9`.
+MoonDAO’s Executive Branch is composed of Executive Leads and Treasury Signers (hereinafter known as ‘signers’) of the MoonDAO treasury located at Ethereum Address `0xce4a1E86a5c47CD677338f53DA22A91d85cab2c9`.
 There will only be seven signers, with an execution threshold of five signers.

 #### 2.3.1 Executive Leads

 Executive Leads are trusted members of the DAO that have the responsibility to represent MoonDAO’s mission and values externally and provide leadership to the DAO internally.

 ###### Election
-MoonDAO members may hold an election for a new Executive Lead on a yearly basis, or if there are less than two currently serving Executive Leads.
+A regular election for Executive Lead will occur on a yearly basis.
 Candidate Leads may be nominated by MoonDAO members and must be approved by the senate with a super majority vote.
-If there are multiple nominations that go through the Senate, then the DAO will vote among the candidates using $vMOONEY with Instant Runoff Ranked Choice Voting, including a "none" option.
+If there are multiple nominations approved by the Senate, then the Member House will vote among the candidates using Instant Runoff Ranked Choice Voting, including a "none" option.
+If "none" wins, the seat will remain vacant.
+If a seat becomes vacant before the completion of a term, a special election may be held within 60 days of the vacancy with the winner serving the remainder of the term they are replacing.

 ###### Term Limits
-Executive Leads serve for a three-year term.
-After three years, the DAO must re-vote with a super majority to confirm they stay as an Executive Lead.
-They are eligible to remain a Lead for two terms.
+Executive Leads serve for a maximum three-year term.
+After their first term expires, they may go up for re-election in a regular yearly election.
+Executive Leads may only serve two terms.
 There can only be a maximum of three Executive Leads at any given time.

 ###### Removal
 Executive Leads may be removed through the creation of a Proposal that is approved by the Senate with a super majority vote, and the MoonDAO members with super majority vote over a five day voting period.

 ###### Primus Inter Pares
 Among the Executive Leads there will be one person in charge of managing the yearly budget.
-The Primus Inter Pares, or Primus, is selected based on consensus of the Executive Leads.
-If no consensus is created, then they are selected by the Member House via a ranked choice vote.
+The Primus Inter Pares, or Primus, is selected on a yearly basis based consensus of the Executive Leads after an election occurs.
+If no consensus is found within 14 days of the election ending, then they are selected by the Member House via a ranked choice vote.

 ###### Rights